 2. Make life dreams come true: Encourage each other’s hopes, values, and aspirations

 5. Practice self-soothing (these three all fall under “Manage Conflict”): Understand the difference between allowing problems, and allowing problems to fester negativity

 6. Having a positive perspective: Approach problem-solving positively

 7. Turn toward instead of away: State your needs and ensure you are trying to connect

 8. Share fondness and admiration: Express appreciation, respect, and affection

 9. Know one another’s world: Learn your partner’s inner psychological world

 It’s designed for everyone!
 It can cross all economic, racial, and cultural barriers, and has proven effective on same-sex relationships, too.
 Dr. Gottman stresses that all marriages and partnerships have conflicts, and thus can be trained to have better management of and responses to those conflicts.
 The method helps couples build stronger relationships and gives each person the right tools to better navigate future troubles, too.

 Looking for couples therapy?

-You’re not alone in your search – and the staff of Flourish Psychological Services is here with solutions.
+You’re not alone in your search – the staff of Flourish Psychological Services is here with solutions.
 Let us know what you need, and we’ll be here to help with all of our different types of therapy when you’re ready!